alchitry/alchitry.github.io/content/tutorials/serial-interface.md

 On lines 31 and 32, we connect the `rx` module's outputs to the `tx` module's inputs.

-On line 33, we set the `block` input of `tx` to `0`.
-When this value is `1`, the `uart_tx` component won't send any data out.
-This is useful if you have some way to tell that the receiver is busy.
-With the USB<->serial converter, we just assume the data is being read from the computer in a timely manner to keep the FTDI's buffer from overflowing.
-This is a reasonable assumption as long as there is some program actually reading the data.

 # Sending and Receiving Data